Firebase for Hybrid App Tracking: An Overview/

 Can We Still Use Firebase?

 Yes!
-In fact, we recommend using Firebase for all event logging even with hybrid apps – we just have to take some additional steps to account for activity in WebViews.
+In fact, we generally recommend using Firebase for all event logging even with hybrid apps – we just have to take some additional steps to account for activity in WebViews.

 Hybrid App Tracking Strategy